xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_LAB_MANUAL.md

 1. Start Visual Studio 2017 and create a new Web Forms project, **TestWebFormsApplication**, by using the ASP.NET Web Forms Application template.
 2. Run the new Web Forms application in Internet Explorer and examine the **Contact** page.
-3. Stop debugging by closing Internet Explorer.
+3. Stop debugging by closing Microsoft Edge.

 #### Task 2: Explore the application structure.

-1. Open the Web.config file and verify that **System.Data.SqlClient** is the database provider that the application uses.
-2. Verify that the ~/Site.Master file contains a common layout for all the pages on the site.
+1. Verify that the ~/Site.Master file contains a common layout for all the pages on the site.
 Also verify that the **Default.aspx** and **Contact.aspx** pages are linked to the same layout.
-3. Verify that the Site.css file is used to apply styles to all pages on the website.
+2. Verify that the Site.css file is used to apply styles to all pages on the website.
 Note that the Site.Master file uses bundle reference to package the CSS files.

 #### Task 3: Add simple functionality.